Table of Contents

 - Buying packs or drafting?

 You may see a lot of recommendations to spend your Gold and Gems on drafting, but this approach is not universally good.
 The key benefit: drafting is essentially the only way an average free-to-play player can get a nearly full Rare collection.
-The key negative: unless you’re very very good, you earn more wildcards via buying packs, not drafting.
+The key downside: unless you’re very very good, you earn more wildcards via buying packs, not via drafting.

 For an average-skilled drafter, going for the collection by drafting implies drafting a lot (think 30+ drafts on a set) while generally taking every Rare regardless of whether it is fit for the deck or for Constructed.
 All this time earned packs should stay unopened: opening them later guarantees uncollected Rares.
-Packs should be opened when (0.8 × packs count + collected Rares) roughly equals the total number of Rare cards openable in the set boosters.
+Packs should be opened when (0.8 × packs count + collected Rares) roughly equals the total number of Rare cards openable in boosters of the set.
 In the long run this is doable in Quick Drafts even with a below-average record, assuming reinvesting won Gems into more drafts.

 I stopped playing and now got back, any advice?